Street Horrrsing

-Street Horrrsing is the debut studio album by Fuck Buttons, released on 17 March 2008.
+Street Horrrsing is the debut studio album by the British duo Fuck Buttons, released on 17 March 2008 on ATP Recordings.
 It peaked at number 23 on the UK Independent Albums Chart.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 80, based on 19 reviews, indicating "generally favorable reviews".

 Pitchfork placed it at number 20 on the "50 Best Albums of 2008" list.